artrag/scroll_8_ways/README.md

 Graphics for the demo levels is courtesy of Santi from his XRacing

 Some technical details:
-Color table is reduced to 2KB
+Color table is reduced to 2KB.

-Pattern table is 6KB but only last 4K are used
+Pattern table is 6KB but only last 4K are used.

-The upper 3rd of the screen can be used with split screen
+The upper 3rd of the screen can be used with split screen e.g. in screen 1 or with sprites